 Must-ask interview question and why: What is the difference between IDS and IDP?
 An experienced systems security administrator can quickly explain that while these two systems may use the same methods for monitoring and detecting intrusions, they respond differently to these events.
 An IDS, or intrusion detection system, monitors for intrusions and sends an alert when it detects suspicious activity.
 Preventing the intrusion requires administrators to take direct action.
 Meanwhile, an IPS, or intrusion prevention system, is a control system: It detects intrusions and responds in real time to prevent them from reaching targeted systems and networks.

 IT security skills can benefit your business

-If your objective is to strengthen enterprise security, you may need to consider hiring for all these roles.
-However, fortifying cybersecurity for small business operations or a midsize organization may require making only a few strategic hires to round out the IT security function.
+Larger companies may need to consider hiring for all these roles.
+But fortifying cybersecurity for a small or midsize business may require making only a few strategic hires to round out the IT security function.
 Engaging contract professionals through a talent solutions firm like Robert Half is another way to secure IT expertise for your business, especially if you only need to tap their specialized skills for the short term.

 Security matters in all things IT.
 No matter what other technology roles your business needs to hire for — software developers, IT support managers, DevOps engineers or other specialists — look for candidates who can bring solid basic security skills and knowledge to the table.
 Focus on professionals who will keep security front and centre in everything they design, build and deliver for your business today and in the future.